Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Get', the resource 'per-student outcome results', and the scope: 'for a course' with optional filters.
-It distinguishes from sibling tools like get_outcome_rollups (aggregate) by specifying student-level detail.
+The description clearly states the verb 'get' and resource 'per-student outcome results' for a course, with optional filters.
+It distinguishes from siblings like 'get_outcome_rollups' by specifying per-student granularity and mentions filters, but doesn't explicitly compare to rollups.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.